jackdbd/zig-tour/slides/why-not-other-languages.md

 Consider what happens when **initialisation** of an object can fail.
 Constructors have no return values, so failure can be reported only by throwing an exception.
 However, I've decided not to use exceptions.

 Moreover, even if initialisation wasn't a problem, **termination** definitely is.
 You can't really throw exceptions in the destructor.
 Not because of some self-imposed artificial restrictions but because if the destructor is invoked in the process or unwinding the stack and it happens to throw an exception, it crashes the entire process.

+In C, preprocessor macros transform your program **before** actual compilation.
 -->